 We know all about the Americans who married into royal families.
 However, there are some royals who were born as citizens of the United States.
-Harry and Meghan’s future children could be born the same way, as they will automatically be US citizens by birth through their mother as long as she has not renounced her American citizenship (which would be a few years in the future if she chose to do so).
-So, let’s take a look at blood American royals.
+Harry and Meghan’s future children will be born the same way, as they will automatically be US citizens by birth through their mother as long as she has not renounced her American citizenship (which would be a few years in the future if she chose to do so).
+Meaning, the first child of Harry and Meghan, when born in the spring of 2019, will also be an American.
+So, let’s take a look at other blood American royals.

 The all but one of the children of Crown Prince Pavlos of Greece and Crown Princess Marie Chantal were all born in the United States – making them US citizens from birth, as well as members of the Greek Royal Family.
 Only Prince Odysseas Kimon was born in London in 2004.